Concept and foundations of free trade

 Both types of dumping distort the market, allowing products with unreflected external costs to compete unfairly, discouraging ethical and responsible standards.

-Challenges to the protection of vulnerable sectors
+Challenges for the protection of vulnerable sectors

 Vulnerable sectors, such as small businesses and workers in affected industries, face difficulties competing against large multinationals or cheaper imported products.